samuelmurray/rest-mash/README.md

 ### Docker

-We provide a Docker container for this project called _samuelmurray/rest-mash_.
+We provide a Docker image for this project called _samuelmurray/rest-mash_.
 Run it with the following command:

 ```